 200 Nahatan St, Westwood, MA 02090

 Are electronics or other personal items allowed?
 No, camp is a technology-free zone.
 If participants bring any electronic devices, including cell phones, MP3 Players, and personal gaming systems, staff will hold onto these items until the end of the camp day.
 Participants taking the Charlestown bus are permitted to bring and use technology during travel times, but this technology will be collected by group leaders upon arrival at Hale Reservation.Is the camp nut free?
 How does the staff handle food allergies?
-MGH Aspire camp is “nut free” meaning we don’t serve any nut products and require that families refrain from sending any nut products with their children.
-Note, however, the facilities we use do not require nut-free restrictions and therefore we cannot guarantee a nut-free environment.
-We do our best to sanitize and will discuss specific concerns/accommodations on a case by case basis.
+MGH Aspire camp is “nut free” meaning we do not serve any nut products and we require that families refrain from sending any nut products with their children.
+The facilities we use do not require nut-free restrictions, however, and therefore we cannot guarantee a nut-free environment.
+We do our best to sanitize shared camper spaces and will discuss specific concerns/accommodations on a case by case basis.

-Aspire staff review health information of each child and make note of special diets or health concerns.
-A list of allergies and dietary restrictions is posted at each camp site along with how to treat if a child has a reaction.
+Prior to Camp, MGH Aspire staff review the health information of each child and make note of special diets or health concerns.
+A list of allergies and dietary restrictions is maintained at our camp site along with how to treat if a child has a reaction.
 All staff are First Aid and CPR certified and participate in additional pre-camp training around allergen safety and management.
 Leadership staff receive additional healthcare training to maintain safety standards.

 Is there a nurse on site?
-There is a nurse on site at all times employed by Hale Reservation.
+There is a nurse and EMT on site at all times, both employed by Hale Reservation.

 Is there aftercare available in the afternoons?
-No, we do not currently have any aftercare available at camp.
+No, we do not currently have any aftercare options available at camp.
 Staff use the afternoons for planning, supervision, and ongoing professional development.

 What happens on rainy days at camp?
 Inclement weather does alter our daily schedule, although our goal is to minimize the change.
-At Hale Reservation we look to find alternative indoor programming such as art, cooking, board games, yoga/movement, a movie, and Nintendo Wii®.
-All activities continue to focus on our core mission rain or shine.
-The recent addition of the Simches Family Pavilion has created tremendous potential for us to host engaging, multi-modal programming with a greater number of both small and large indoor spaces.
+At Hale Reservation we look to find alternative indoor programming such as art, cooking, board games, yoga/movement, music, or, in rare cases, a movie.
+All activities focus on our core mission rain or shine.
+The recent addition of the Simches Family Pavilion allows us to host engaging, multi-modal programming with a greater number of both small and large indoor spaces.

 Items never allowed on site by participants, family members, or staff include: alcohol, drugs, weapons, firearms, personal sports equipment, vehicles and animals.
 Smoking is not allowed anywhere on the program site at any time.